 Repeatedly interrupting someone’s presentation

 Inebriation and intoxication.
 Some events may provide alcoholic drinks.
-Participants are expected to drink responsibly.
+We expect people to drink responsibly.
 Alcohol use or other intoxication is never accepted as an excuse for CoC violations.

+Reporting Procedures and CoC Team Covered in Separate Documents

+How to report violations of this Code of Conduct and related procedural information will be covered in separate RIPE Documents.